vincedarley/cewe-layout/README.md

 **Other capabilities**

+Drag-n-drop to swap 2 photos in the layout.
+Fairly intuitive approach for this simple manual layout adjustment.

 Canvas (experimental): there is also limited support for editing layouts of a single-page Canvas from CEWE Creator

 Calendar (experimental): again limited support for editing the 12 monthly pages of a Calendar.